saminiir/saminiir.github.io/_drafts/2016-01-17-establish-your-cryptographic-identity.markdown

 Now you should have a master keypair and a signing/encryption sub-keypair for your personal computer.
 It is imperative, that the master keypair is now evacuated to safety.

-There are endless possibilities how to store your master keypair, from paper printouts in a safe to armed guards in your basement.
+There are endless possibilities how to store your master keypair, from paper printouts in a safe, to armed guards in your basement.
 Because I haven't yet obtained any interesting information to whistleblow, I chose the mundane approach of backing up the master keypair to a USB drive:

 {% highlight bash %}
 $ gpg2 --export-secret-keys --armor $keyid > privkey